Family of royal hoax nurse tell of "unfillable void"

 At the opening on Thursday of an inquiry into the death of Saldanha, whose funeral will take place in India on Monday, the coroner was told three notes were found with her body.

-Hospital bosses said on Friday they provided her with support after the prank call and had not criticised her role.
+Hospital bosses said on Friday they provided her with support after the prank call and had not criticized her role.

 "They stood by her actions, and made it clear there was no criticism of her, and that there would be no disciplinary action of any kind," the hospital said in a statement.